aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/working-with-7z-archives/_index.md

 ### **7-Zip Archive with LZMA Compression**
-The following code example demonstrates how to create a 7z archive with LZMA compression.
+The following code example demonstrates how to create a 7z archive with LZMA compression and AES encryption.

 {{< gist "aspose-com-gists" "42ee14864d84aeae8619284450c3d628" "Examples-CSharp-WorkingWithSevenZip-ArchiveWithEncryptedEntry-ArchiveWithEncryptedEntry.cs" >}}

+Similarly you can compose 7z archive with BZip2, PPMd and LZMA2 compression method, or store files without compression.
 ### **Setting Different Password for Entries**
 The following code example demonstrates how to create an archive with entries encrypted with different passwords for each entry.